at no extra cost to you. Please read full disclosure for more information.

 - Remove tray from oven and transfer veggies (in two batches) to a high power blender along with broth.
 Blend on high until almost smooth (or desired texture) then transfer to a pot on stovetop on low-medium heat.
 Alternatively, you can use an immersion blender and blend the soup in your pot instead.

 - To blended soup, add 1 teaspoon oregano, 1/4 teaspoon rosemary, 1/4 teaspoon cumin, sea salt, black pepper, red pepper flakes (if using), chopped basil leaves and coconut milk.
-Allow soup to simmer for 15 minutes (cover partly with a lid to avoid mess) stirring occasionally.
-Simmering will allow the flavors to melt together and turn the soup a darker color, so don’t skip this step.
+Allow soup to simmer for 15-20 minutes, stirring occasionally (cover partly with a lid to avoid mess).
+Simmering will allow the flavors to melt together and turn the soup a darker color, so don't skip this step.

 - Serve warm along with toasted sourdough or gluten-free bread.